viamrobotics/docs/docs/appendix/contributing.md

   {{% /expand %}}

 - **How-to Guide (procedural)**: A task-oriented piece of content that directs a reader to perform actions step by step to complete a task, like a recipe.
-Generally starts with a description of the task and things to consider and then provides a set of numbered steps to follow.
+Generally starts with a description of the task and things to consider, and then provides a set of numbered steps to follow.
 For example, the [Installation page](https://docs.viam.com/get-started/installation/) or the [Find module page](https://docs.viam.com/registry/configure/).

   {{% expand "Click to view template" %}}